pateyu/AmrtyuBot/README.md

 - `!showTasks`: Show all tasks.
 - `!getAssignments`: to get all assignments due within 24 hours
 - `!pomodoro`: to set a 25-5 timer.
 The times are customizable, and there is an option to control the amount of times the timer repeats.
+- Check out the cogs for all the other commands

 ## Setup and Installation ⚙️